martinphellwig/brython_wf/site/doc/en/import.md

 - built-in modules written in Python, located in folder __Lib__ : _dis, errno, itertools, keyword, local\_storage, os, pydom, pyindexedDB, string, sys, traceback_

 - user-defined Python modules will be imported from the same directory in which the calling script is situated

+Modules must be encoded in utf-8 ; the encoding declaration at the beginning of a module is ignored